WalterCo/JetBrains_Homework/README.md

 ## Task 2: Sale analysis – revenue decline in ROW region

-The main thing I have wondered was: In which country do we have the most severe decline?
+The main question I asked myself was: In which country do we have the most severe revenue decline?
-Using the converted amount to USD you would notice that for Germany the orders went up yet the revenue USD shows a decline which didn't make too much sense to me.
+Using the amount converted to USD you would notice that for Germany the number of orders and the ordered quantity went up yet the revenue in USD shows a decline which didn't make too much sense to me.
-I wondered if there was any difference on the price and, indeed, there wasn't.
+I wondered if there was any difference in price and, indeed, there wasn't.
 So, given the fact that the price stayed the same, the only logical factor was the exchange rate.
 I have checked if the currency conversion was done right and, of course, it was; however, this made me realize that the main reason for the decline of the revenue was the exchange rate:
 ```
+SELECT
-SELECT cou.region,
+	cou.region,
+	ord.Currency,
-	AVG(CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END) as RateTo_Usd2018H1,
+	AVG(Distinct CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END) as RateTo_Usd2018H1,
-	AVG(CASE WHEN YEAR(ord.exec_date) = 2019 THEN exRate.rate ELSE 0.00 END) as RateTo_Usd2019H1,
+	AVG(Distinct CASE WHEN YEAR(ord.exec_date) = 2019 THEN exRate.rate ELSE 0.00 END) as RateTo_Usd2019H1,
-	((AVG(CASE WHEN YEAR(ord.exec_date) = 2019 THEN exRate.rate ELSE 0.00 END)-
+	((AVG(Distinct CASE WHEN YEAR(ord.exec_date) = 2019 THEN exRate.rate ELSE 0.00 END)-
-	 AVG(CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END))/
+	 AVG(Distinct CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END))/
-	 AVG(CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END))*100 as rate_difference_perc
+	 AVG(Distinct CASE WHEN YEAR(ord.exec_date) = 2018 THEN exRate.rate ELSE 0.00 END))*100 as rate_difference_perc
 FROM bi.sales.Orders ord
 JOIN bi.sales.OrderItems ordItm ON ord.id = ordItm.order_id
 JOIN bi.sales.Customer cust ON ord.customer = cust.id